datacarpentry/datacarpentry.github.io/pages/self-organized-workshops.md

 - [Accessibility](/accessibility/)
 - [Email templates](/email-templates/)
 - [Troubleshooting and helpful resources](/troubleshooting/)
+Keep in mind that the workshop organizer (whether that be the lead instructor or a non-instructor host) is ultimately reponsible for ensuring that all of the tasks detailed above are completed.

 If you are not able to handle the logistics for a workshop, or if you do not meet the self-organized workshop requirements, please request a [workshop coordinated by Data Carpentry](/workshops-host/).